 Design of Ham Vacuum Tube Transmitters

 Old power supplies were often not that good.
-Most supplies used filter chokes, which can be a very good thing with high vacuum rectifiers, but the chokes were often the wrong size, and often used in the wrong way.
+Most supplies used filter chokes, which can be a very good thing with high vacuum rectifiers (reducing peak current).
+Unfortunately, input chokes were often the wrong size for the bleeder current, making regulation and peak currents worse than not even using a choke!
+There is nothing worse than carefully following a recipe and seeking out specific parts, just to have disastrous voltage regulation when done.

-In comparison, a choke input supply (with properly sized choke) has a APF of nearly unity.
-Current is drawn in smooth step with voltage over the entire sine wave, even the desending slope of the waveform!
-Doing this allows smaller copper sizes, and requires far less attention to transformer and power line design.
-The load from power mains to the filter capacitor effectively looks like a resistance in a well-designed choke input supply.
+In comparison, a well-designed choke input supply (with properly sized choke) has an APF (apparent power factor) of nearly unity.
+Current is drawn in smooth step with voltage over the entire sine wave, even the descending slope of the waveform!
+The smooth current window allows energy to be extracted from the mains over the entire cycle.
+This allows much smaller copper sizes, since the choke input supply requires far less attention to transformer and power line ESR (equivalent series resistance).
+With a properly sized input choke and good components, the power supply's line loading appears as a pure resistance.

 The bottom line on this is the user has two choices: